2005:

 De Vol wrote the scores for many Hollywood movies, including Disney's Herbie Goes to Monte Carlo and Herbie

-Goes Bananas.
-He also composed music for the Disney TV episodes The Ghosts of Buxley Hall and Tales of the
+Goes Bananas, and composed music for the Disney TV episodes The Ghosts of Buxley Hall and Tales of the

 1940: